 Free Video on Demand (FVOD) is demand programming that is available as part of a basic content package, to which subscribers can have unlimited access for a specific time period.

-DVD Sales--Direct and Retail
+Direct and Retail

 The purchasing of goods from manufacturers or distributors in person.
 An example of this is the purchasing of a DVD at a film screening.